 News + Events

-The University’s Carolinas Engine for Grid Modernization named a finalist in NSF competition
+Gearing up for a visit from the NSF now that The University’s Carolinas Engine for Grid Modernization named a finalist

-What started as more than 300 letters of interest has come down to 15 finalists for the U.S. National Science Foundation (NSF) Regional Innovation Engines competition.
-And after clearing several hurdles, UNC Charlotte has advanced to one of the team’s receiving a full site visit from the NSF.
+UNC Charlotte has advanced to one of the team’s receiving a full site visit from the NSF.
 As shared in this Inside Charlotte article, the Vice Chancellor for Research, Dr. John Daniels, is leading the Carolinas Engine for Grid Modernization project as the principal investigator.
-He shared, “This recognition underscores our role as Charlotte’s R1 university and a driver of innovation and economic growth in our region and throughout the Carolinas.”

 You can also read about the University’s efforts to build an energy innovation hub in the Carolinas in this Collegiate Standard article.
 Visit the Carolinas Engine for Grid Modernization website here.